-- 1. The following guiding principles are adopted to assist in the development and evaluation of a successor to the current net energy metering tariff: - (a) A successor to the net energy metering tariff shall comply with the statutory requirements of Public Utilities Code Section 2827.1; - (b) A successor to the net energy metering tariff shall ensure equal compensation for the same generation, equal collection of unavoidable and non-bypassable charges from participants and non-participants and require participants to pay a fair share for the grid services they use;
+- 1. The following guiding principles are adopted to assist in the development and evaluation of a successor to the current net energy metering tariff: - (a) A successor to the net energy metering tariff should comply with the statutory requirements of Public Utilities Code Section 2827.1; - (b) A successor to the net energy metering tariff should ensure equity among customers; - (c) A successor to the net energy metering tariff should enhance consumer protection measures for customergenerators providing net energy metering services; - (d) A successor to the net energy metering tariff should fairly consider all technologies that meet the definition of

-- (c) A successor shall enhance consumer protection measures for customer-generators providing net energy metering services; - (d) A successor shall fairly consider all eligible technologies; - (e) A successor shall be coordinated with the Commission and California's energy policies, including but not limited to, Senate Bill 100 (2018, DeLeon), the Integrated Resource Planning process, Title 24 Building Energy Efficiency Standards, and California Executive Order B-55-18; - (f) A successor shall be transparent and understandable to all customers and be uniform, to the extent possible, across all utilities; - (g) A successor shall maximize the value of customer-sited renewable generation to all customers and to the electrical grid, where value is the sum of benefits customer-sited generation provides the electric grid; and - (h) A successor shall consider competitive neutrality amongst Load Serving Entities. - Rulemaking 20-08-020 remains open.
+- renewable electrical generation facility in Public Utilities Code Section 2827.1; - (e) A successor to the net energy metering tariff should be coordinated with the Commission and California's energy policies, including but not limited to, Senate Bill 100 (2018, DeLeon), the Integrated Resource Planning process, Title 24 Building Energy Efficiency Standards, and California Executive Order B-55-18; - (f) A successor to the net energy metering tariff should be transparent and understandable to all customers and should be uniform, to the extent possible, across all utilities; - (g) A successor to the net energy metering tariff should maximize the value of customer-sited renewable generation to all customers and to the electrical system; and - (h) A successor to the net energy metering tariff should consider competitive neutrality amongst Load Serving Entities. - 2.
+Rulemaking 20-08-020 remains open.

 This order is effective today.